stephanebachelier/superapi/README.md

 [![Build Status](https://travis-ci.org/stephanebachelier/superapi.svg)](https://travis-ci.org/stephanebachelier/superapi)

+Any service call should be as easy as calling a simple function!!!!

+Really.

+Calling the api login service should be as easy as `api.login(params)`.

 ## Description

 Superapi is a (super) wrapper around the excellent superagent library to help configuring any service call to an API or any  HTTP request.